dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 https://github.com/aamirpatel23

-The model uses historical data about temperature, rainfall, sunshine and snowfall to predict the future of the climate in the UK over the next 40 years.
+The model uses historical data about temperature, rainfall, sunshine and snowfall, used to predict the future of the climate in the UK over the next 40 years.

 ![Example model output](images/uk-climate-analysis-example-output.png)

-There have been various changes made to the code to make it more usable and readable in DAFNI.
+There have been various changes made to the original code to make it more usable and readable in DAFNI.

 A Dockerfile has also been added so that the model can run in a container.

+## Datasets required
-The model is based on data from UKCP09 which is downloadable from CEDA (you will need a free account to access and download the data from CEDA).
+The model is based on climate projection data from UKCP09 which is downloadable from CEDA (you will need a free account to access and download the data from CEDA).
 The datasets needed to run the model for all feature types are listed below:

 • https://data.ceda.ac.uk/badc/ukcp09/data/gridded-land-obs/gridded-land-obs-daily/grid/ascii/maximum-temperature